Steve Williams (sprinter): Personal life

 Julie Cart of the LA Times has described how Williams in 1983 had written a screenplay, called Speeding, based upon his experiences of athletics in the 1970s, a screenplay he himself describes as an 'Animal House-type look at the world of big time track and field'.
 Williams always represented himself with promoters so was more aware than most of the machinations and characters involved with event promotion and payments to athletes.
 Williams has also discussed how he was an advocate for other athletes and a keen defender of their rights, often working alongside other senior, influential athletes of the time like the high-jumper Dwight Stones.
 An example of Williams's patience advising younger athletes is given by Carl Lewis who has described how he effectively interrogated Williams for 2 days when they shared a hotel room for a track meet they were both participants in.

 Williams has reported that he retired at age 30 because he considered 10 years in the sport at that time was a good career - with the sport being neither as lucrative as it is now, nor having the same level of facilities available for the care of athletes' bodies.
 Williams believes that in terms of the financial returns for athletes he actively helped move the sport from the amateur to the professional world - from an amateur world that had led earlier sprinting greats like Jesse Owens and Bob Hayes to leave the sport prematurely to the professional world where athletes, like Carl Lewis as one example, could achieve a financially lucrative career and so stay in the sport.

 Joseph Durso of the NY Times has written about how Williams, after retiring, worked as a speed coach for the NY Mets baseball team.
 He is also reported to have worked for the New York Jets football team, the San Francisco 49ers football team, the Montreal Expos baseball team, and the U.S. Tennis Association.

 Williams has also worked as a designer of sports shoes, for which he holds patents, and is an office holder in companies involved in this field.

 In 2020, Williams is described as living in San Francisco with his Brazilian wife Flavia who he met in 2002.

 Awards

 In November 2013, Williams was inducted into the United States National Track and Field Hall of Fame.

 In August 2016, Williams was inducted into the San Diego State University's Hall of Fame as part of 2016 class.

+In May 2025, Steve Williams published a (Always Speeding Memoirs Worlds Fastest).